twhelan25/twhelan25-tryhackme--Brooklyn-Nine-Nine/README.md

 # twhelan25-tryhackme--Brooklyn-Nine-Nine
 This is a detailed walkthrough for the tryhackme CTF Brooklyn Nine Nine.
 As stated in the tryhackme introduction there are two paths you could take and I will take one.
-I will not provide any flags or passwords as this intended to be used as a guide
+I will not provide any flags or passwords as this intended to be used as a guide.

 ## Scanning